Alegherix/hackernews/README.md

 ```

 ## Code Review - Daniel Borgström

 1. I would suggest using Policies(https://laravel.com/docs/8.x/authorization#generating-policies)
 2. updateAvatar in UserController.php returns die dump.
 3. PostController and CommentController both uses CRUD.
 I would suggest Route::resource
 4. show in CommentController can be manipulated so a user can delete someone else's comment.
 5. When updating database.
-Instead or writing every single field you can write $request->al()
+Instead or writing every single field you can write \$request->al()
 6. Many views uses the same output.
 Components will make it look better. (https://laravel.com/docs/8.x/blade#rendering-components)
 7. Some comments in the code are in swedish and some in english.
 8. I would suggest using Paginate for the posts. (https://laravel.com/docs/8.x/pagination)
 9. And eager loading (https://laravel.com/docs/8.x/eloquent-relationships#eager-loading)
 10. Overall nicely clean code!

 ## Testing Done By

+Daniel Borgström
+Evelyn Fredin

 ## License